1. Why this Document?

 - I will learn from my failure.

 - You will be comfortable to hold me accountable and keep me honest.

 I have two main focus: the business and the team.

 - Making sure we are aligned with the business goals and working towards those as efficiently as we can.

 - Making sure we're working on the right things at the right time.

 - Representing the team, and the business both internally and externally.

 - Help you achieve your goals.

-- Support you in your personal development via mentorship and guidance.
+- Support you in your personal development via coaching.